PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 * The communication with the controller is OK.
 * The actuators are moving properly.

-We are now ready for the serious stuff!
+We are now ready for the serious part!

 A shortcut through an existing green route?
 Readily available PyMoDAQ instrument plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^